mundms/give_me_gestalt_preregistration/preregistration/preregistration_report.md

 # Research questions
-Is there a positive relation between the recognition of patterns and structures and the likleness of a cubist painting?
+Is there a positive relation between the recognition of patterns and structures and the likeliness of a cubist painting?

+# Hypothesis
+With a higher pattern detectabity in a cubist painting the participant's likeliness of the painting is also higher.

 # Design of the Experiment

 ## General remarks about the design

-It is a one factorial subject study?
+It is a one factorial subject study with two variables "likeliness" and "detectability".
+Our variables are dependent, because we assume that the likeliness of a painting is linked to pattern recognition within the painting.
+The variable likeliness is asked with the question "How much do you like this painting?" and the variable detectability is asked with the question "How well can you identify patterns in this painting?".
+Each variable is messured on a 7 point ordinal scale from 1 being "not at all" to 7 being "very much".
+The design of the study is within-subjects.

 ## Sampling plan